AdammantiumMultiplayer/AMP-Hide-and-Seek/README.md

 2. Restart the server to load the plugin.

 # Usage
-You can set the player count needed but if a Minimum of 6 players required to start a game.
+You can set the player count needed but if not a Minimum of 6 players required to start a game.
 Then the game should automatically start